River Dee, Wales: Llangollen to Bangor-on-Dee

+Bangor to Eaton

+The Dee continues to meander past Worthenbury where it is joined by the River Clywedog.
+At this point the border between Wrexham and Cheshire West and Chester follows the course of the river.
+It passes the Cheshire village of Crewe by Farndon, before cutting between Holt in Wales and Farndon in England beneath the 14th-century, Grade I listed Farndon Bridge.

-One of the major tributaries of the Dee, the River Alyn (Afon Alun), crosses the Carboniferous Limestone from Halkyn Mountain and runs down through the Loggerheads area before making its confluence north of Holt.
+One of the major tributaries of the Dee, the River Alyn (Afon Alun), crosses the Carboniferous Limestone from Mynydd Helygain (a.k.a.
+Halkyn Mountain) and runs down through the Loggerheads area before making its confluence north of Holt.
 Throughout the length of the Alyn there are numerous swallow holes and caverns and during the summer months long stretches of the river bed run dry.
 These caves include Ogof Hesp Alyn and Ogof Hen Ffynhonnau.
 A significant part of this lost flow reemerges in the Milwr Tunnel, a manmade tunnel, entering the west bank of the Dee estuary and carrying 12 million imperial gallons per day (600 L/s).
 This tunnel was originally constructed to drain metal mines in Halkyn Mountain.
 Once the main River Dee approaches the Cheshire border and the Carboniferous Coal Measures, it turns sharply northwards before meandering up to Chester.
 This long stretch of the river drops in height by only a few feet.
 The rich adjoining farmland has many remnants of abandoned coal workings and deep clay pits used to make bricks and tiles.
 A number of these pits are now being used as landfill sites for domestic and commercial waste.
+Approaching Churton and Aldford, the river crosses entirely into England, and passes the grand country house of Eaton Hall, seat of the Duke of Westminster.